-Saxony Healthcare Team Shares Real-World Impact of AI at ABTP Panel Event
+Saxony Digital Team Shares Real-World Impact of AI at ABTP Panel Event

 When you trim away the hype around artificial intelligence, you reveal its extraordinary capacity to deliver real-world benefits for businesses.
 This was the theme of last night’s panel discussion, hosted by the Association of Business Technology Professionals (ABTP) in Las Colinas.

-Alan Stein, Vice President of Saxony Partners’ healthcare practice, moderated the discussion.
+Alan Stein, Vice President of Saxony Partners’ Digital Practice, moderated the discussion.
 Yasir Bashir, a Senior Architect at Saxony, was a panelist.

 The discussion focused on the practical implications of artificial intelligence – which has suffered at the hands of science fiction writers and hype-makers.
 Justin Bundick of Southwest Airlines, Richard Haayen of Nestle Skin Health, Robert Kirk of InterGen Data, and Saxony’s Yasir Bashir took turns dispelling myths about the science and presenting use cases.